 However, complications are more common in women who:

 - smoke and are older than 35 years

 - have diabetes

-- have high blood pressure or cholesterol
+- have high blood pressure or high cholesterol levels

-- have certain inherited blood clotting conditions
+- have certain inherited blood clotting disorders

 If you fall into one of these categories, discuss with your doctor whether hormonal contraception is right for you.